fplll/g6k/README.rst

         saturation_radius               # Define the ball square-radius for the saturation_ratio condition.
 Default=1.333333333
         dual_mode                       # Implicitly run all operations on the dual-basis (in reversed order).

-Other parameters specific to subprograms SUBPRG∊{_pump_, _workout_, _bkz_} can be set-up to a value VAL form the CLI by adding the option
+Other parameters specific to subprograms SUBPRG∊{pump, workout, bkz} can be set-up to a value VAL form the CLI by adding the option

 .. code-block:: bash